keum/KC_CSO_Status/README.md

     4 = Blue, Real time data not available

-3.Join these two tables into one table.
+3. Join these two tables into one table.

 4. Convert this table into geoJSON format.